 Every educator needs to gain international and intercultural perspective in order to better serve their students.
 The international education internships through Global Experiences are less in-classroom, and more focused on international education as a whole.
-Our internships are typically with learning institutions or centers that facilitate cross-cultural learning and development.
-Look through our list to see a sampling of what kinds of education internships we offer.
+Our higher education internships are typically with learning institutions or centers that facilitate cross-cultural learning and development.
+Look through our list to see a sampling of what kinds of international education internships we offer.

 Creative writing workshop for children requires an enthusiastic tutor/mentor for its workshops.
 Must enjoy travelling and working with children.